RyanSaloff/hockey-team-stats-app/README.md

 As a result, this application is designed to be used by a hockey team to both record and visualize stats for their players.
 After statistics have been added by the user for each player, the user can choose to display a table to show the players' statistics.
-The user has the choice to show either player or goalie stats.
+The user has the choice to show either skater or goalie stats.
 Furthermore, users can easily sort players by a metric of their choice.

 I chose this project because I really enjoy data analysis and how it can be applied to  sports statistics.